 - Pedestrian and Bicycle Planning: Staff strive to examine non-motorized transportation from the perspective of all users.
 Activities may include assisting in the evaluation the federal-aid network, or a portion thereof, for the installation of bike lanes, wayfinding system planning and coordinated signage, preparation of grant applications for pedestrian or bicycle projects, preparation of printed materials that promote pedestrian and bicycle transportation and cooperative education/enforcement efforts with local law enforcement agencies related to pedestrian and cyclists.
 This task will also include evaluating connections and integration between passenger transportation and active transportation networks, including first and last mile connections. - Congestion Mitigation and Air Quality (CMAQ): Staff assists with the administration of the CMAQ program, including convening meetings and monitoring the status of CMAQ projects.
 As air quality standards change, staff keep MPO members appraised of any changes that affect CMAQ funding and eligibility. - Carbon Reduction Program: Staff will promote and assist with the programming and administration of the Carbon Reduction Program, including convening project selection meetings and monitoring the status of projects utilizing Carbon Reduction funding. - Highway Safety Improvement Program (HSIP): Staff will promote the HSIP program and assist with applications.
 This includes providing safety data and analysis for use in project applications. - Transit Planning: To enhance and continue the development of an efficient and effective transit service in Berrien County area.
 This activity will provide the avenue to perform in-depth studies of transit-related problems in operations/management and service planning.
-Staff will perform any unanticipated work including activities resulting from the interpretation and/or implementation of certain IIJA Act requirements by FHWA/FTA and/or MDOT, results from the NDAR Certification Review, or any new state or federal transportation legislation that may be put in place.
-Specifically, this could include activities related to working with MDOT and NDAR in the review and development of performance targets and/or activities resulting from new guidance released from FHWA/FTA or development of specific performance measures by MDOT.
+Staff will perform any unanticipated work including activities resulting from the interpretation and/or implementation of certain IIJA Act requirements by FHWA/FTA and/or MDOT, results from the TCATA Certification Review, or any new state or federal transportation legislation that may be put in place.
+Specifically, this could include activities related to working with MDOT and TCATA in the review and development of performance targets and/or activities resulting from new guidance released from

+FHWA/FTA or development of specific performance measures by MDOT.

-Outcome Timeline Sharing of expertise and knowledge with appropriate agencies Continuous and the general public Applications prepared Continuous Improve research, collection, management, and integration of Continuous safety data Monitoring of air quality conformity designation As Needed Providing safety data for use in HSIP applications As Needed Support efforts to expand the use of electric public On-going transportation vehicles, including through public private partnerships and collaboration with other Michigan agencies.
+Outcome Timeline Sharing of expertise and knowledge with appropriate agencies Continuous and the general public Answer agencies questions about transportation funding Continuous options and assist with the application processes.
+Applications prepared Continuous Improve research, collection, management, and integration of Continuous safety data Mange the CMAQ program by holding meeting to make As Needed amendments and program additional funding Providing safety data for use in HSIP applications As Needed Support efforts to expand the use of electric public On-going transportation vehicles, including through public private partnerships and collaboration with other Michigan agencies.